Your type of salivary gland cancer depends on:

 Adenoid cystic cancers

-They are usually slow growing (low grade).
+They are usually slow growing and start as a painless lump.

 They can develop in the major or minor salivary glands.